vanessa-hu/on-track/README.md

     We would also create a summary section in the binary_month.html and numeric_month.html that displays how many days in the month the user has logged that they completed their goal or the average number obtained per days logged in the month.
     We wanted to add a third type of habit, a sliding scale, as well as a mood tracker.

-This documentation is to be a user’s manual for your project.
-Though the structure of your documentation is entirely up to you, it should be incredibly clear to the staff how and where, if applicable, to compile, configure, and use your project.
-Your documentation should be at least several paragraphs in length.
-It should not be necessary for us to contact you with questions regarding your project after its submission.
-Hold our hand with this documentation; be sure to answer in your documentation any questions that you think we might have while testing your work.

 ## References
 (We have also included in-line references in our source code.)